947coco/TwitchBot-NoAuth/README.md

 ## Setup
-Write the name of the twitch channel in the config.txt file and click on INSTALLER.bat Other parameters are available in this file.
+Write the name of the twitch channel in the config.txt file and click on INSTALL.bat Other parameters are available in this file.

 ### In the futur, i will :